amantaya/grazing-interaction/docs/protocols/Camera Trap Sorting and Scoring Protocol.md

 ### Sorting Photos

-See the [Photo Tagging and Sorting Using IrFanView](Photo%20Tagging%20and%20Sorting%20Using%20IrFanView.md) protocol for more details.
+See the [Camera Trap Sorting and Scoring Protocol](Camera%20Trap%20Sorting%20and%20Scoring%20Protocol.md) protocol for more details.
 This section provides a brief overview of the process.

 16. ***Tag*** ***Photos with Subjects*** Photos with subjects are